 - Have you seen your pediatrician and a lactation consultant but still have concerns?

-- Has your baby had the laser procedure but continues to have difficulty feeding?
+- Has your baby had the laser revision but continues to have difficulty feeding?

 We may be able to help.